Bluzzi/Tchoo-Back/docs/routes/account/IS_WALLET_LINKED.md

 ### [BACK TO API](../../API.md)

 **``POST`` /api/account/is_wallet_linked**
-Know, with a token if a wallet is linked to account
+Know, with a token if a wallet is linked to account.

 #### Request
 | Name  | Type   | Require | Description                                                              |